-- Create an energy connectivity framework that includes the following elements: - Identify how preferential trade agreements, particularly those under negotiation, and trade liberalization initiatives can be leveraged to promote energy security and energy diversification. - Leverage APEC's effectiveness in addressing trade facilitation issues. - Identify effective approaches to project financing, particularly for cross-border projects. - Improve energy-related infrastructure and promote the adoption of a legal and regulatory environment that promote infrastructure investment. - Monitor implementation of APEC political commitments related to energy, specifically on energy intensity and elimination of inefficient fossil fuel subsidies.

-- Provide greater attention to policies to facilitate the development of renewable energy infrastructure to meet green growth targets. - Adopt an accelerated timetable to implement the tariff reductions on the 54 EG items. - Encourage public-private dialogue on Environmental Goods and Services to address NTMs impacting trade on these products.
+- Create an energy connectivity framework that includes the following elements: - Identify how preferential trade agreements, particularly those under negotiation, and trade liberalization initiatives can be leveraged to promote energy security and energy diversification. - o Leverage APEC effectiveness in addressing trade facilitation issues. - o Identify effective approaches to project financing, particularly for cross-border projects. - o Improve energy-related infrastructure and promote the adoption of a legal and regulatory environment that promote infrastructure investment. - o Monitor implementation of APEC political commitments related to energy, specifically on energy intensity and elimination of inefficient fossil fuel subsidies. - o Provide greater attention to policies to facilitate the development of renewable energy infrastructure to meet green growth targets. - o Adopt an accelerated timetable to implement the tariff reductions on the 54 EG items. - o Encourage public-private dialogue on Environmental Goods and Services to address NTMs impacting trade in these products.